pytask-dev/pytask-parallel/README.md

 ## Custom Executor

+> [!NOTE]
+>
+> The interface for custom executors is rudimentary right now and there is not a lot of
+> support by public functions.
+Please, give some feedback if you are trying or managed
+> to use a custom backend.
+>
+> Also, please contribute your custom executors if you consider them useful to others.

 pytask-parallel allows you to use your parallel backend as long as it follows the interface defined by [`concurrent.futures.Executor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor).